Diary of the Dead: Cast

 Quentin Tarantino, Wes Craven, Guillermo del Toro, Simon Pegg, and Stephen King lend their voices as newsreaders in the film.

 Production

 Development

 Even before releasing Land of the Dead, Romero wanted to do a film about "emerging media".
-After releasing Land, which he felt was "big" in scope, he wanted to go back to make a relatively low-budget film to relate back to the "origins of the thing" and felt that his "Emerging Media" idea could easily fulfill it.
+After releasing Land, which he felt was too "big" in scope, he wanted to go back to make a relatively low-budget film to relate back to the "origins of the thing" and felt that his "Emerging Media" idea could easily fulfill it.

 Casting

 Even though the film is shot in a cinema verite style, Romero still chose to use a cinematographer, as opposed to letting the cast film the movie themselves.
 Romero would state: "I had this idea that I could use film students out shooting a school project and zombies begin to walk and they document it.
 I wanted to do this subjective camera thing before I knew anybody else was working on it.
 I didn’t know about Cloverfield or anything else.
 I thought we were going to be the first guys out there with one of these".
 In his decision, he cited what he saw as the failings of The Blair Witch Project, which he found "dizzying", also noting that "it didn’t quite make sense."